niklasbuschmann/contrast-hugo/README.md

 ## Installation

-To install Hyde as your default theme, first install this repository in the `themes/` directory:
+To install Contrast as your default theme, first install this repository in the `themes/` directory:

     $ cd themes/
     $ git clone https://github.com/niklasbuschmann/contrast-hugo.git